-The most important news at a glance – Our weekly press review of calendar week 38.
+The most important news at a glance – Our press review of calendar week 38.
 This week: From Beijing’s starfish-shaped airport to its highest skyscraper and the Urban Design Awards in Toronto.
 Also: a picture of the families who occupied the Parc de la Villette in Paris in August and a return of the Yellow Vests in France for the Acte 45 last Saturday.
 Our summary of the most important urban news.

 A look at Beijing’s construction boom

 According to a report on the North American news site CNN, Beijing‘s newest airport will be completed in September.
 The Beijing Daxing International Airport was designed by the late architect Zaha Hadid in cooperation with Chinese partners.
 The architecture is based on the shape of a starfish and the new airport is located in the south of Beijing.
 By 2025 it will be able to carry up to 72 million passengers – up as much as Paris Charles de Gaulles airport and two million tons of goods.
 Started in 2014, the construction’s costs raised to an amount of over 11,5 billion Dollars.
 The construction of the airport is in line with China’s ambitions to modernize its airports and transport 720 million passengers by 2020.